-Pinterest is the designer-favorite virtual corkboard that allows you to “pin” everything from the world wide web and conveniently curate “boards” for reference or inspiration.
+Pinterest is the designer-favorite virtual corkboard that allows you to “pin” everything from the world wide web and conveniently curate boards for inspiration.

 Pinterest is also an amazing place for discovery, you just have to know where to look.

 And so to save you from scrolling down suggested pins for all eternity, we’ve gathered a list of 50 designers-slash-Pinners with noteworthy collections.
 Aside from designer-staple categories (like graphic design, art, typography, etc) where they pinpoint good design, these creatives also come up with boards on random personal interests and amusements, which would be useful if you’re feeling stuck and in need of fresh ideas.

 With its consistent black and white covers and highly accessible subcategories, it’s evident that Chris Dangtran took the time to systematically organize his content.
 There’s design, architecture, photography, and art, all subdivided by discipline and/or acclaimed figures in the field.
 He also has his fair share of unusual and unexpectedly relevant boards like Over My Face, Feel Like Sunday, and Urban Elements.

 If you’re looking for a slimmer collection to peruse, Daniel Nelson’s Pinterest account is for you.
 The Sweden-based designer’s main areas of interest are design, digital art, and advertising, punctuated by unassuming boards dedicated to Star Wars, 80s art, and hilarious typographic boo-boos.

 Essi’s page overflows with color and quirky conceptual artworks and design (not to mention randomly recurring boards dedicated to alcoholic beverages).
 Also notable are collections with titles like Wee WiWo and What on Earth that you’d just have to click before you can even fathom what’s inside.